HSC: Health Sciences Courses

 2 sh (may not be repeated for credit)

 This course is part of a series designed to provide students with the necessary knowledge to be eligible for a career as a Board Certified Assistant Behavior Analyst in the field of health.
 This course utilizes previous knowledge of behavior analysis and synthesizes key components into a comprehensive application of expertise regarding measurement, assessment, and behavior change procedures.
-The content is based on the Behavior Analyst Certification Board (BACB) Task List.
+The content is based on the Behavior Analyst Certification Board (BACB) Task List and the Qualified Applied Behavior Analysis Credentialing Board (QABA) Competency Standards.

 HSC 4991 Special Topics Course